 Unless otherwise specified, all other Church and School activities continue to be suspended or cancelled.

 9 am to 4 pm, Monday - Friday

 New parishioners may come to the parish office to register.
 Or simply pick up a registration packet from the back of the Church or download a registration form from our website..
 These forms can be dropped off at the Rectory or in the Sunday collection basket, or mailed to the parish office.
 Adults over 30 should be registered as individuals separate from their parents.

 Any parishioner is welcome to bring up the gifts during the Sunday Mass.
 If you are interested, please write your name in the book in the foyer near the Cry Room entrance.
 Preference for bringing up the gifts is given to the family who may have requested the Mass Intention for that particular day and time, so we respectfully request that you wait until 15 minutes prior to mass to volunteer.

 Mass Intentions for special intentions or deceased individuals may be requested by stopping at the Parish Office during regular hours.
-Requests for Mass Intentions are limited to two (one weekday and one weekends) at a time.
-Additional masses will be said by retired priests.
-There is a suggested donation of $10.00 per Mass request.
+You may request as many masses as you desire.
+However, requests for specific dates for Mass Intentions are limited to two (one weekday and one weekends) at a time.
+Additional masses may be said by retired priests.
+There is a suggested minimum donation of $15.00 per Mass request.

 Personal intentions may be written in the binder on the pedestal in the church foyer.
 These intentions will be prayed for by the congregation at each Mass.